This webpage contains affiliate links. See more details here.

 Want to know what's on the menu?
 Get ready to indulge in some incredible Italian cheeses, perfectly aged cured ham, and bruschetta (with wine, of course!).
 You'll also try trapizzino and pizza paired with beer or wine, and - our personal favorite - cannoli!
 These crispy Sicilian treats are filled with sweet ricotta and served with bubbly prosecco.
 So yummy!

 You'll stop by St Peter's Square for some Instagram-worthy photos.
-If you've only got one day in Rome, this tour is absolutely the way to go!
+If you've only got one day in Rome, this Rome food experience is absolutely the way to go!

 Delicious experience